Dr. Aviva Shing Fung Chow (周聖峰)

 - Member of Controlled Release Society (CRS)

 Dr. Aviva Chow received his Bachelor degree of Chemical and Bioproduct Engineering from the Hong Kong University of Science and Technology.
 He pursued his PhD in Pharmaceutical Sciences (Pharmaceutics) at the Chinese University of Hong Kong.
-Prior to joining the University of Hong Kong as Assistant Professor in May 2017, he worked as a technical lead and research scientist at Jacobson Pharma Corporation Limited for drug development and product reformulation.
+Prior to joining the University of Hong Kong as an Assistant Professor, he worked as a technical lead and research scientist at Jacobson Pharma Corporation Limited for drug development and product reformulation.

 Honours and Awards

-- Adjunct Assistant Professor, Department of Chemical and Biological Engineering, The Hong Kong University of Science and Technology (2018-now)
+- Adjunct Assistant Professor, Department of Chemical and Biological Enginnering, The Hong Kong University of Science and Technology (2018-now)

 - Adjunct Assistant Professor, School of Pharmacy, The Chinese University of Hong Kong (2015-now)

 - Outstanding Reviewer, International Journal of Pharmaceutics, Elsevier (2018)